AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Preliminaries

 \paragraph{Attention Mechanism} The attention mechanism computes token relevance by projecting the hidden states from the previous layer into query $Q$, key $K$, and value $V$ representations using projection matrices $\mathbf{W}_Q$, $\mathbf{W}_K$, and $\mathbf{W}_V$, respectively.
-The attention output at step $t$ is defined as:
+The attention is computed as:

-where $d_K$ denotes the key dimensionality, and $\mathcal{A}^{\mathbf{v}}_t$ are the attention weights used to compute contextualized representations throughout the sequence.
+where $d_K$ denotes the key dimensionality, and we use $\mathcal{A}$ to represent the attention weight matrix.

 \paragraph{Logits-based Watermarking} Logits-based watermarking partitions the vocabulary into a red list $\mathcal{R}$ and a green list $\mathcal{G}$ according to a ratio $\gamma$ (typically $|\mathcal{G}| = \gamma|\mathcal{V}|$), which is deterministically derived by hashing the prefix $y_{<t}$ together with a secret key $\xi$.
 Under this paradigm, a positive bias $\delta$ is added to the logits of tokens in $\mathcal{G}$, thereby increasing their sampling probability and forming a recognizable watermark pattern.